jaydenkim2001/react-Shopping-Mall/README.md

 6. If logged out, the user is redirected to login page.
 7. Login/Logout button is shown accordingly based on the login status.
 8. User can also search for products in the search bar.

+## Added on Functional Requirements:
+9. User can return back to home page (all products page) by clicking on the H&M logo.